HandsOnDataViz/book/README.md

-# Data Visualization for All

 ![](cover_400.jpg)

+Tell your story and show it with data.

-Visualize your data with free tools and user-friendly tutorials in this open-access introductory book.
-Create interactive charts, maps, and simple web apps to tell data-driven stories on the web.
-Features step-by-step instructions and video screencasts for Google Sheets, Google Fusion Tables, Tableau Public, GitHub Pages and more.
-Freely available at http://DataVizBook.org.
+***Data Visualization for All*** explains how to create interactive charts, maps, and simple web apps, with easy-to-learn free tools and open data.
+This introductory open-access book features step-by-step tutorials and videos, so that everyday people with minimal coding skills can create and embed data visualizations on their own websites.
+Learn more about tools such as Google Sheets, Google Fusion Tables, Tableau Public, GitHub Pages, and more.

-Contribute updates and add tutorials to this book-in-progress.
-Send a pull request to the book's [GitHub repository](https://github.com/jackdougherty/datavizbook)
+By Jack Dougherty (Trinity College, CT) and contributors.

+This book-in-progress is freely available at http://DataVizBook.org.

+Improve this book by suggesting additions/edits on the [GitHub repository](https://github.com/jackdougherty/datavizbook).

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a>